stormbringerdp1/WIGTSFinal/README.md

 <!-- FRONTEND OVERVIEW -->
 ## Frontend Overview

-There is not much i can say about frontend.
+There is not much I can say about frontend.
 It is an Angular 8 implementation that I took from https://www.devglan.com/spring-boot/spring-boot-angular-example

 I have removed Login part and modified model to fit my backend implementation.
 Showcased that I can work in the UI as well up to a certain point)
 The UI does not handle exceptions and custom erros thrown from the backend.
 I have attached it, so you can see the full flow of application from the UI to backend and back.
-SAll deployed in the cloud.
+All deployed in the GCP cloud.
-To access the UI go here:

 <!-- CI/CD PIPELINE OVERVIEW -->
 ## CI/CD Pipiline Overview
 I have implemented the full pipeline for the backend component in GitLab CI/CD.
-It gets triggered on every commit and performs build, test, docker and deploy to K8S.
+It gets triggered on every commit

+Pipeline steps are:
+* build - build java jar
+* test - test the component
+* docker - dockerize and push to GRC
+* deploy to K8S - deploy the docker into GKE cluster

 The pipeline is only implemented for the backend component.
-Frontend is buyilt in docker and pushed to k8s by me manually.
+Frontend docker is built and pushed to k8s by me manually.
 You can acces the pipeline here.

 <!-- GCP, GKE, GCR OVERVIEW -->
 ## GCP, GKE, GCR Overview

-In order to show the scalability of my component, i had to deploy k8s cluster in GCP, deploy my backend and frontend in there and confirm the flow works after I scale my component.
+In order to show the scalability of my component, I had to deploy k8s cluster in GCP.
+It is basic 2 nodes cluster.
+Deploy my backend and frontend in there and confirm the flow works after I scale my components.
 In order to load balance the traffic, in my service definition for backend I used type LoadBalancer.
 GKE, then balances the traffic among multiple replicas.
 I included k8s manifests in the respective projects.
+I have not implemnented load balancing for frontend.
+As an improvement I can use anothe LoadBalancer from GKE or use Istio/Ambassador or any other ingress controller for traffic balancing.

 * beyond-backend.yaml
 Contains k8s manifest for the backend component